loomnetwork/spores/README.md

 # EthDeploy Spores - An all-in-one package to connect your client to your DApp on EthDeploy.

+Warning: EthDeploy infrastructure is only lightly maintained as we're lacking in development resources.

 Loom Spores is a self-contained web3, wallet, and JsonRPC provider to connect your client-side code with your DApp.

 Installation can't be simpler: